 Modern Slavery Statement

-This Modern Slavery Statement is made in accordance with the Modern Slavery Act 2018 (Cth) by Morgans Holdings (Australia) Limited and covers the activities of the reporting entity, Morgans Financial Limited ACN 010 669 726, and its related bodies corporate (collectively referred to as Morgans).
+This Modern Slavery Statement is made in accordance with the Modern Slavery Act 2018 (Cth) by Morgans Holdings (Australia) Limited ACN 050 413 682 and covers the activities of the reporting entity, Morgans Financial Limited ACN 010 669 726, and its related bodies corporate (collectively referred to as Morgans).
 The parent entity of Morgans is Morgans Holdings (Australia) Limited.

 Our structure, operation and supply chains

 At Morgans, we recognise that human rights is an area of importance to our employees, shareholders, clients, and the communities in which we do business.
-We also acknowledge our role and take our responsibility in seeking to safeguard human rights through ethical and sustainable business practices.
+We also acknowledge our responsibility in seeking to safeguard human rights through ethical and sustainable business practices.

-Morgans is a public company founded in 1982 and is now one of Australia's largest national full-service stockbroking and wealth management firms, operating from offices and branches in all states and territories.
+Morgans is an unlisted public company founded in 1982 and is now one of Australia's largest national full-service stockbroking and wealth management firms, operating from offices and branches in all states and territories.

 Our services include stockbroking, financial planning, wealth management and corporate finance including capital raising and corporate advisory.
 We are also a publisher of research relating to economics, strategy, equities and fixed interest.

-Our supply chain includes IT services (both hardware and software), marketing services, hospitality (including food and beverage), corporate travel and transportation, courier and postal services, building and maintenance services, and labour services such as consultancy services.
+Our supply chain includes IT services (both hardware and software), marketing services, hospitality (including food and beverage), corporate travel and transportation, courier and postal services, building and maintenance services as well as labour services such as consultancy services.

 As a company within the financial services industry, our risks to cause, contribute to, or be directly linked to modern slavery largely rests in our supply chain.